 Our Mission

 Parks Canada's mission is to ensure that Canada's national parks, national historic sites and related heritage areas are protected and presented for this and future generations.

 These nationally significant examples of Canada's natural and cultural heritage reflect Canadian values, identity, and pride.

 Table of Contents

 Welcome 1

 Auyuittuq National Park of Canada 8

-Quttinirpaaq National Park of Canada 1 14
+Quttinirpaaq National Park of Canada 14

 Sirmilik National Park of Canada 20

-Jkkusiksalik National Park of Canada 26
+Ukkusiksalik National Park of Canada 26

-National Historic Sites in Nunavut 28
+National Historic Sites in Nunavut 32

-How to Contact Us 32
+How to Contact Us 36

 Welcome

 Safeguarding Canada's Family of Special Places

-Parks Canada is proud of its role in preserving and presenting a nationwide system of natural and cultural treasures - including national parks, national historic sites, and national marine conservation areas.
+Parks Canadais proud of its role in preserving and presenting a nation-wide system of natural and cultural treasures - including national parks, national historic sites, and national marine conservation areas.
 Together, they symbolize the link between stewardship of the land and respect for our cultural heritage.
+Parks Canada's Mandate is protection, education and memorable visitor experience.

-National parks and national marine conservation areas protect the ecological integrity of landscapes, water and wildlife representative of Canada's vastness and diversity.
+National parks and national marine conservation areas protect the ecological integrity of landscapes, water and wild life representative of Canada's vastness and diversity.
 National historic sites commemorate the people and events that shaped this country.
 Parks Canada's highest priority is ensuring that our parks and sites are unimpaired by human activity and will persist, healthy and whole, into the future.

 You too can do your part in helping to maintain Canada's family of special places.
 Tread lightly on the land as you explore the wonders and beauty of Canada.
-Respect and celebrate the cultural traditions of Nunavut as you visit each community.
-Your role is important in helping to ensure the continued protection and enjoyment of Canada's natural and cultural heritage.
+Respectand celebrate the cultural traditions of Nunavutasyouvisite ach community.
+Your role is important inhelping to ensure the continued protection and enjoyment of Canada's natural and cultural heritage.

 So Much To See and Do

 Dare to explore where relatively few visitors trek each year - to the far reaches of Canada's arctic.
 Discover the protected ecosystems of the rugged north, and celebrate the establishment of some of the newest national parks in Canada.

-The four national parks in Nunavut - Auyuittuq, Quttinirpaaq, Sirmilik and Ukkusiksalik - are among the most remote and northerly parks in the world.
+The four national parks in Nunavut-Auyuittuq, Quttinir paaq, Sirmilikand Ukkusiksalik-are among the most remote and northerly parks in the world.

 The high arctic is THE choice for the truly adventurous.
 Quttinirpaaq National Park on Ellesmere Island can boast of being on "Top of the World", as it encompasses one of the most northern points of land on our planet.
 The visitor season is brief but as Canada's second largest National Park the choices for unique experiences abound.